Garnet-Yeates/GarnsMod/README.md

 - `TryIfSucceeded` when a rule is executed and succeeds to roll the drop.
 - `TryIfDoesntFillConditions` when the conditions are not met for a rule to to be executed in the first place  .

 A rule that is chained onto another rule is considered to be the 'chained child' of that rule.
+Their parent rule is considered to be the 'chained parent'.
 Chained children are referenced by an `IItemDropRuleChainAttempt` within their chained parent's `ChainedRules` list.
 In the diagram below, there are about 10 different chains attached onto various `IItemDropRule` instances in the loot.
 View the diagram in fullscreen to get a better look at them.